swingfu/SwingPython/README.md

 # SwingPython
-This repository is about the Python practices with common questions. here are some questions which will help you to learn Python step by step, read the requirement specification and think independently how you will do to work out the problems.
+This repository is about some Python practices with common problems to help you understand the basic usage of Python syntax.
+Read the requirement specifications and think independently, every practice shows different useful knowledge about Python learning.

+## quick start:
+The practices are from easy to hard, generally, you can simple follow the [Python tutorials](https://docs.python.org/3/tutorial/index.html) to accomplish the following questions.

-1. a simple program to convert temperature between Fahrenheit and Celsius.
+1. A simple program to convert temperature between Fahrenheit and Celsius.
+   - learn about basic input, condition control and loop.

 2. Calculate the basic Statistics of the inputing list of numbers.
-3. still working on it...
+   - learn about the data structure of List
+   - error handling (exception)
+   - basic mathematics

+3. Contact list which supports CRUD operations.
+   - learn about how to use Class
+   - List or Dictionary to store data
+   - the usage of functions

+4. keep updating...

-you can check the codes from the file /src.
+check the file /spec. for detailed specifications. check the file /src. for sample codes.
+Notice that the code isn't always perfect, you can write your own code using what you've learned.
+What really matters is keeping learning and practice.

+let's learn Python together!
 Fighting!~ :P